SMSpp-Project/tools/README.md

 | `block_solver`           | `BCfg.txt`                            | `BSCfg.txt`    |
 | `mcfblock_solver` and the other four | `BCfg.txt`                | `BSCfg.txt`    |

-For `sddp_solver` the default `-B` is applied through the inner-Block "meta" BlockConfig (`SDDPBCfg.txt`, or `SDDPBCfg-LD.txt` when the SDDPSolver drives a LagrangianDualSolver), which linearises the `PolyhedralFunctionBlock` and shapes the network/units; passing a generic `BCfg.txt` instead is wrong and makes the MILPSolver throw "Unknown type of Objective Function".
+For `sddp_solver` the default `-B` is the "meta" BlockConfig `SDDPBCfg.txt`, dispatched to the Blocks of the inner Block of each stage, which linearises the `PolyhedralFunctionBlock` and shapes the network/units; the stages are solved via `LagrangianDualSolver` with `-B SDDPBCfg-LD.txt -S SDDPSCfg-LD.txt` (`-S SDDPSCfg-greedy-LD.txt` in simulation).
+Passing a generic `BCfg.txt` instead is wrong and makes the MILPSolver throw "Unknown type of Objective Function".
 The fallback applies only when the file is actually reachable, so a missing default is silently ignored, and explicit `-B`/`-S` always take precedence; an empty